 When you think about breastfeeding your multiples, you might shiver in fear – or maybe you’re looking forward to the challenge.
 Women have all different kinds of experiences with breastfeeding, both positive and more challenging.
 And with multiples, your experiences sort of get – well, multiplied.

 With great cuteness comes great responsibility.
 Along with more chubby cheeks and more tiny baby feet to hold, you now have more mouths to feed and more stomachs to fill.
-By no means are you required to breastfeed, or to exclusively breastfeed, but if you want to give it a try, there are some things it can be helpful to know about breastfeeding multiples.
+Whether you’re committed to exclusively breastfeeding or plan to combination feed, there are some things it can be helpful to know about breastfeeding multiples.

 Health benefits